hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ### `sceAtracSetHalfwayBufferAndGetID(bufferPtr, validDataSize, bufferSize)`

-Tells the library that you'll supply a partially filled buffer.
+Tells the library that you'll supply a partially filled buffer (validDataSize out of bufferSize).

 Use the combination `sceAtracGetRemainFrame/(last output of sceAtracDecodeData)`/`sceAtracGetStreamDataInfo`/`sceAtracAddStreamData` to progressively fill it up while it's being played.